What Is Microfinance? A Powerful Guide to Positive Impact

 1990sGovernments and NGOs worldwide began supporting microfinance initiatives.

-2006Muhammad Yunus won the Nobel Peace Prize for his work in microfinance.
+2006Muhammad Yunus won the Nobel Peace Prize for his work.

 2020sTechnology and mobile banking revolutionized microfinance, making loans more accessible.